-Figure 13 shows the global SWH PDF's of Sentinel-3A for the period of Cycle 016.
-The PDF of the ECMWF model SWH collocated with Sentinel-3 during the same period is also shown.
+Figure 13 shows the global SWH PDF of Sentinel-3A for the period of Cycle 024.
+The PDF of the previous cycle is shown for comparison.
+The PDF's of the ECMWF Integrated Forecast System (IFS) model SWH collocated with Sentinel-3 during the two cycles are also shown.
 It is clear that PDF of Sentinel-3 SWH deviates slightly from that of the model as well as those of other altimeters (not shown).
-Although, the IPF changes in late November and early December 2016 (IPF6.05) improved the agreement between the PDF's from Sentinel-3 and the model, there still some differences around the peak of the PDF (~ 2 m).
-It is difficult to attribute this better agreement to the processing change on 5 December 2016 (namely the IPF 6.05) as similar observation was made in Cycle 011.
+Although, the IPF changes in late November and early December 2016 (PB 2.9) improved the agreement between the PDF's from Sentinel-3 and the model, there still some differences especially around the peak of the PDF (~ 2 m).

-Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 016.
+Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 024.
 The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
 The corresponding PDF's from the previous cycle are also shown as thin dashed lines.

-Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 016.
-The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m $\times$ 0.25 m in the case of SWH.
-It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight underestimation at SWH values below ~ 2 m (less pronounced during the last few cycles compared to the earlier cycles) and a slight overestimation at moderate to high SWH's (above ~4 m).
-The underestimation at lower wave heights is of concern as a similar behaviour is not noticed in the case of other altimeters.
-This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning especially at SWH values below ~2 m and those above ~4 m.
+Collocated pairs of altimeter super-observation and the ECMWF model SWH FG are plotted in a form of a density scatter plot in Figure 14 for the whole globe over the whole period of Cycle 024 (except for the last two days).
+The SWH scatter plots (Figure 14 and later) are plotted similar to those of wind speed (e.g. Figure 4) except for the size of the 2-D bin which is 0.25 m \times 0.25 m in the case of SWH.
+It is clear from Figure 14 that the agreement between Sentinel-3 SWH and its model counterpart is very good except for a slight overestimation at moderate to high SWH's (above ~4 m).
+This suggests that although Sentinel-3 provides practically very good SWH product, it is still in need of fine tuning at SWH values above ~4 m.

 The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether in the Northern hemisphere (north of latitude 20°N), the Tropics (between latitudes 20°S and 20°N) or the Southern hemisphere (south of latitude 20°S) are shown in Figure 15.
-The underestimation at low SWH's and overestimation at higher wave heights can be clearly seen at all hemispheres (although not many SWH observations exceeding 4 m in the Tropics).
+The slight overestimation at higher wave heights can be clearly seen at all hemispheres (although not many SWH observations exceeding 4 m in the Tropics).

 The time series of the global mean and standard deviation (SD) of the SWH from Sentinel-3 averaged over a 7-day time window moved by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 16.
 The corresponding time series of the model as collocated with Sentinel-3 are also shown for comparison.
 Sentinel-3 mean and standard deviation are not much different than those of the model (and the other altimeters).
 The slightly higher Sentinel-3 SWH standard deviation than the model and the other altimeters (not shown) can be thought of as a result of the fact that SAR mode has higher resolution compared to the conventional altimetry (LRM).
 However, at the scale of the super-observations (~75 km), this cannot be correct.
-Therefore, this enhanced Sentinel-3 SWH activity needs to be monitored closely to see if SWH fine tuning is needed.
-Figure 16 suggest that the SRAL SWH statistics compared to the model have changed in mid-November.
-Sentinel-3 mean started to be higher than that of the model.
+Therefore, this enhanced Sentinel-3 SWH variability needs to be monitored closely to see if SWH fine tuning is needed to compensate for this enhanced variability.
+Figure 16 suggests that the SRAL SWH statistics compared to the model have changed in mid-November 2016 (start of the implementation of PB 2.9).
+Sentinel-3 SWH mean value started to be higher than that of the model.